 This gene causes temperature-sensitive albinism.
 All Himalayan kittens are born white or cream due to the consistently warm temperature of their mother cat’s womb.
 As they mature, their coats will start to adjust to the outside environment, and their pointed coats will become evident.

 Warmer areas of your kitten’s coat will remain white or cream.
-On colder areas, like their faces, ears, legs, and tails, their coats become colored.
+In colder areas, like their faces, ears, legs, and tails, their coats become darker.

 2. Himalayans are descended from one of the oldest cat breeds